-Music therapy is an allied health service that uses music intervention to achieve functional outcomes.
-In the hospital, music therapists help patients of all ages cope with their medical treatment, manage their pain, express their feelings, as well as achieve rehabilitation goals.
-At KKH, the music therapists work with CHAMPs team, comprising art therapist and hospital play specialists, under the Rehabilitation Department.
+Music Therapy is an allied health service that uses music intervention to achieve functional outcomes.
+As part of CHAMPs (Child Life, Art and Music Therapy Programmes), Music Therapy at KKH helps patients of ages 0-99 years to cope with their medical treatment, manage their pain, express their feelings and achieve rehabilitation goals.

 Music works on many levels, mentally, physically, emotionally and socially.
 Unique outcomes are possible because music is a powerful non-verbal and non-invasive medium.
 Within the music therapy process, a therapeutic relationship is formed between the patient and music therapist, who is constantly assessing and supporting the current needs of each referred patient.
 Music therapy can help provide:

 On the referral of medical consultants, alongside nurses or other professional staff, music therapy services are provided to both the paediatric and women's patients who are experiencing difficulty during their hospital stay.
 Music has been shown to be supportive for those who are experiencing pain, feeling anxious, lacking motivation to complete rehabilitation, having depressed mood, challenged with communication, having difficulty coping with illness or being in hospital, or those with a change of brain or physical states due to accident, trauma or disease.

 There is no requirement for prior music experience or music ability to benefit from music therapy.
 Patients are not taught to sing or play an instrument, but are engaged in motivating music experiences toward meeting clinical goals.
 The session may include instrument playing, singing, song-writing, breathing exercises, lyric discussions as well as movement to music.
 Music therapists not only support patients' medical goals while they are in the hospital, but also enhance their quality of life during their stay.

 The Alpine Blossoms Support Group Choir